logicalgraphs/CryptoCoin/README.md

 TODO:

-* loading candlesticks isn't happening?
-Fix this.
-* Correct 'RSA' to 'RSI' lol
 * we need to build portfolios from the trades executed from recommendations.
-* we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what.
+* we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what. ...
+Bayes?

 ## Patterns used